WebAssembly/stack-switching/proposals/tasks/Explainer.md

 ### The `event` concept

-An event is an occurrence where computation switches between fibers.
+An event is an occurrence where execution switches between fibers.
 Events also represent a communications opportunity between fibers: an event may communicate data as well as signal a change in fibers.

 #### Event declaration
 Every change in computation is associated with an _event description_: whenever a fiber is suspended, the suspending fiber uses an event to signal both the reason for the suspension and to communicate any necessary data.
 Similarly, when a fiber is resumed, an event is used to signal to the resumed fiber the reason for the resumption.

 An event description has a predeclared `tag` which determines the type of event and what values are associated with the event.
 Event tags are declared:

 ```
 (tag $e (param t*))
 ```
 where the parameter types are the types of values communicated along with the event.
 Event tags may be exported from modules and imported into modules.

-When computation is switched between fibers, the originating fiber must ensure that values corresponding to the event tag's signature are on the stack prior to the switch.
+When execution switches between fibers, the originating fiber must ensure that values corresponding to the event tag's signature are on the value stack prior to the switch.
 After the switch, the values are available to the newly executing fiber, also on the value stack, and will no longer be available to the originating fiber.

 For example, if an event description requires an `i32` parameter: